danwing/https-local-domains/draft-thomson-https-local-domains.md

 printer.local attempts to retrieve the password for the home printer.

-This is why there is a warning shown on first connection to servers and an enhanced warning is shown after a name-collision.
+This is why there is a warning shown on first connection to servers and an enhanced warning is shown after a name collision to a server with a different public key, such as visiting another network that has a server with the same name.
 It is possible that other security UX might be enhanced to better signal the status of local servers.
 For instance, showing the identicon in the above examples next to the server’s chosen favicon.
-For password stealing, using a reliable password manager should help.
+For password stealing, using a reliable password manager -- which also does internal partioning based on the server's public key -- should help.
 It might be necessary to include notices warning users about the server identity.

-Third-party password managers would need to be enhanced to recognize the additional information in the origin and properly segment the namespace.
+Third-party password managers would need to be enhanced to recognize the additional information in the origin and properly segment their internal namespace.
 A password manager that looks at window.location.host is likely to broadcast passwords inappropriately.

 To mitigate this risk we might consider blocking concurrent use of the